GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * For what purpose is the system of interest developed or adapted?

-  ***Rationale:  (User Story) In my role, I need to check if the project order is implemented correctly.***
+  ***Rationale:  In my role, I need to check if the project order is implemented correctly.***
 * What are the HW components to be provided?
 * What are the SW components to be provided?
 * What are the system delivery standards?
 * What is the functional scope of each system delivery standard?
-* What is the rational if requirements are not considered?
+* What is the rationale when requirements are not considered?
 * What is the risk involved with each development item?
 * What services are expected from external entities?
 * When do product functions or features become available?
 * Which development effort is associated with each individual element?
 * Which functions will the system provide?
+* Which stakeholder requirements are addressed by system requirements?

+  ***Rationale:  In my role, I need to check if we fulfill our contract.***
 * Who provides the inputs to a critical function?
 # Regulation Authority
 Definition - Regulation Authority: